Here's how to cook (almost) any recipe in your slow cooker

 Make adjustments

 There are a few rules to remember when cooking in your slow cooker.
 Liquid amounts are your biggest concern.
-Always add 1/2 a cup of water to the bottom of the crock before setting-and-forgetting if the recipe doesn't call for liquid.
-If the recipe does require liquid, reduce the amount by half.
+When converting a recipe for a slow cooker, always add half a cup of water to the bottom of the crock before setting-and-forgetting if the recipe doesn't call for liquid.
+If the recipe does require liquid, reduce the amount given in the recipe by half.

 Here are some more tips: